 Thank you very much to everyone who submitted questions to our fertility Q&A!
 We hope you find our answers useful.
 Please do not hesitate to get in touch if we can help further.
 All medical issues would need to be discussed at an initial consultation.
 To book a consultation with us, call us at 023 80706000.

 My husband and I have been trying to conceive for two and a half years with no success.
 I have an underactive thyroid.
-Could this impact on my chance to fall pregnant and if so, would IVF be a viable option?
+Could this impact my chance to fall pregnant and if so, would IVF be a viable option?

 You need to make sure the low thyroid hormone levels are returned to normal by taking thyroxine.
-Some underactive thyroid problems can be caused by immune problems that affect implantation and we can then treat that with the fertility treatment.
+Some underactive thyroid problems can be caused by immune problems that affect implantation and we can then treat that with fertility treatment.
 If you have tried for 2 years we recommend IVF and it would be worth having a chat with a fertility specialist.

 What can you offer to help after a failed, zero fertilization after ICSI cycle?